adafruit/Adafruit_CircuitPython_Bundle/README.md

     git submodule add <git url> libraries/<target directory>

-The target directory should omit any micropython specific prefixes such as `micropython-adafruit` to simplify the listing.
+The target directory should omit any MicroPython or CircuitPython specific prefixes such as `adafruit-micropython` to simplify the listing.

 ## Building the bundle
 To build the bundle run `build-bundle.py` it requires Python 3.5+ and will